DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Related work

 Prior work has explored the use of language models to generate games from scratch.
-Word2World~\cite{nasir2024word2world} generates a narrative from scratch---which tend to be of a Brothers Grimm fairy tale variety~\cite{grimm2004annotated}---and subsequently uses this narrative to specify a set of characters, a tileset, and a sequence of grid-based level layouts.
+Word2World~\cite{nasir2024word2world} generates narratives from scratch and subsequently uses this narrative to specify a set of characters, a tileset, and a sequence of grid-based level layouts.
 Individual tiles are then generated using the text-to-image model Stable Diffusion~\cite{rombach2022high}.
 Here, game mechanics and objectives are essentially fixed in advance, and limited to player movement, the impassibility of certain tile types, and achievement of certain objectives by reaching special tiles.
+By contrast, DreamGarden is unrestricted in game mechanics---in terms of interactions between abstract Actor classes written in C++ ---which can be determined from scratch by our code generation submodule.

-By contrast, DreamGarden is restricted to generating 0-player simulations, though the mechanics---in terms of interactions between abstract Actor classes written in C++ ---are unrestricted and can be determined from scratch by our code generation submodule.
+The procedural generation of entire games has been an area of research prior to the rise of modern deep learning, with the first experiments in Automatic Game Design demonstrated in \cite{10.1007/978-3-540-74782-6_54} and \cite{5035629}.
+The prospect of learning game design directly from games was proposed in \cite{osborn2017automated}.
+Recombining learned features for game design was considered in \cite{guzdial2018automated}, while in \cite{9231927} authors have shown how blending of different games can be achieved using ML techniques.
+For overviews of the field, see \cite{10.1145/2422956.2422957, yannakakis2018artificial}.

-The procedural generation of entire games has been an area of research prior to the emergence of large pretrained models, with \cite{cook2016angelina} raising pressing questions around the valuation of creativity and the participation of such autonomous agents in game development communities.
-While our system could also be let loose as an autonomous agent, this angle is at present somewhat less viable because of the scope of our ambition in generating fully open-ended 3D simulations via arbitrary code.
+The authors of \cite{cook2016angelina} raised pressing questions around the valuation of creativity and the participation of autonomous agents in game development communities.
+While our system could be let loose as an autonomous agent, this angle is at present somewhat less viable because of the scope of our ambition in generating fully open-ended 3D simulations via arbitrary code.
 We also take for granted that---no matter how much the frontier of automatic game generation is pushed forward by the orchestration of increasingly sophisticated specialized models---the components of such a system will inevitably be repurposed as designer-facing tools, whether by experimental AI artists or seasoned developers.
 In this paper we therefore focus mainly on the possible modes of interaction afforded within such systems.

 Rosebud AI \cite{rosebud} serves as a notable startup in this domain, providing an AI-powered platform for creating browser-based games in JavaScript, along with a collaborative community where game developers can share and build upon each other's creations.
 Our method offers a similar natural language-to-code tool but focuses on structured, plan-to-action workflow.
 This workflow guides users through the necessary sub-tasks to fully realize their creative vision.
 Furthermore, while Rosebud AI focuses on 2D browser games, we specialize in the 3D domain allowing us to support more complex asset creation and immersive environments.